What Are the IPO Requirements in India?

 What Is the Meaning of an IPO?

 An Initial Public Offering (IPO) is the process of conversion of a private company to a public company through the allotment of newly declared shares to public investors through a specific application process.
+An IPO can also involve the sale of existing shares held by company founders or other early investors through a process known as an offer for sale (OFS).

 Companies introduce new shares to the public in exchange at an issue price, to collect funds from investors to accomplish new business ventures.
 Primary investors on the other hand purchase a lot of shares by applying for allotment through brokers.
-When the shares are listed on stock exchanges, they can be traded mutually amongst the investors as per the liquidity available..
+When the shares are listed on stock exchanges, they can be traded mutually amongst the investors as per the liquidity available.

 How Does an IPO Work?

-When a company requires additional funds to accomplish a business objective, it turns to the stock market to raise a public fund.
-To enter the stock market, a company has to turn from private to public and allow eligible investors to buy its shares.
+- When a company requires additional funds to accomplish a business objective, it turns to the stock market to raise public funds.

-In India, a private company needs to first announce and launch an IPO in order to collect funds and list as a public company.
-To get started, a company must first hire investment banks for the underwriting process.
-This involves auditing the company and its financials to create an underwriting document.
+- The first step for a company is to hire investment banks for the underwriting process, involving auditing the company and its financials to create an underwriting document.

 What Is SEBI’s Role in IPO Listing in India?

+SEBI is a regulatory body under the Government of India responsible for monitoring and regulating all stock market-related activities in the country.
 SEBI was formed to focus on security and fair practice in the financial markets in India.
 It ensures the interests of investors and enforces several guidelines on public companies, stock brokers, and other participants.

 What Are the Eligibility Criteria for Companies to List as an IPO?

-As explained above, SEBI mandates a set of guidelines for companies to follow in order to launch an IPO in India.
+As explained above, SEBI mandates a set of guidelines for companies to follow to launch an IPO in India.
 These guidelines ensure a safe and transparent trading process and a justified fund acquisition from investors.
 The list of criteria for companies under SEBI is given below.

-• Its net tangible asset value should be around ₹3 crore for each of the past 3 full years.not more than 50% should be in cash or cash equivalent.
+- Its net tangible asset value should be around ₹3 crore for each of the past 3 full years; not more than 50% should be in cash or cash equivalent.

 What Are the Prerequisites for IPO Mandated by NSE and SEBI?

-2. NSE mandates that a company should not be referred to the National Company Law Tribunal (NCLT) or National Company Law Appellate Tribunal (NCLAT).
+- The company should not be referred to the National Company Law Tribunal (NCLT) or National Company Law Appellate Tribunal (NCLAT).

-4. Additional Prerequisites of SEBI
+Additional Prerequisites of SEBI:

 What Are the Eligibility Criteria for Investors to Apply for an IPO?